-Just like their fellow Type 1A, Type 1B are also goal driven individuals.
+Just like their fellow Type 1A, Type 1B are also goal-driven individuals.
 They share a lot of properties with their 1A counterpart, after all, they are both Type 1.
 The major difference is in their evolution on a timeline.
 The Type 1B live life at a faster pace than most people.
 10 minutes looks and feels like 20 minutes for them.
 They live life in an accelerated mode.
 So, you can’t think of bringing long term goals to the table, because they will lose motivation and find other things to accomplish sooner.

 The best way to get to an objective with a Type 1B is to plan multiple short-term goals.
-Reaching shorter term goals step-by-step allows them to put a checkmark on the to-do list and increases their satisfaction.
+Reaching shorter-term goals step-by-step allows them to put a checkmark on the to-do list and increases their satisfaction.
 The more they accomplish, the better they become.
 I usually use blocks of 3 weeks that contain short and realistic objectives.
 For example, planning to lose ‘’x’’ amount of fat in 3 weeks.
 This is short enough to make them hold on and reaching the goal doesn’t look like it will never come.
 This way you can build a 2-speed plan.
 3 hard and intense weeks followed by 1 maintenance week, and so on…

 They are the kind of people who can’t stay seated for a long time, they just can’t stay in place and are impatient.
 Therefore, they are very busy people and are always doing something.
-As with Type 1A, you must use a diet that is time efficient, not only in terms of number of meals per day but also in terms of food prep.
+As with Type 1A, you must use a diet that is time-efficient, not only in terms of a number of meals per day but also in terms of food prep.
 Food prep is a waste of time for them, so include simple meals that are quickly and easily prepared.
 But don’t misunderstand me, they love to eat!
 Food must be a pleasure for them and if they are to stick to their diet you need to use meals that they will enjoy.

 Contrary to Type 1A, I’d say that Type 1B are better on a diet that contains frequent and small meals.
-We must understand here that their key word is ‘’frequency’’.
-Not only they need frequent workout, they also need to eat frequently but in small quantities, so it doesn’t take too much of their precious time.
+We must understand here that their keyword is ‘’frequency’’.
+Not only they need a frequent workout, they also need to eat frequently but in small quantities, so it doesn’t take too much of their precious time.
 Type 1b frequently eats while doing other things and you can be sure they will do the same things with any meal plan.

 Their mind is on the go and they often have trouble sleeping due to an overactive mind.
 If you are a Type 1B or have a client that is Type 1B, it is necessary to calm their mind before they go to sleep.
-No TV shows, work or things that gets their brain stimulated.
+No TV shows, work or things that get their brain stimulated.
 Some calming supplements can be of good use here, we’ll see that later.

 Type 1B do not play for fun, they play to be the first and the best at what they do.
 They love action and are ready to take the challenge.
-They don’t do things half way, they do it or they don’t.
+They don’t do things halfway, they do it or they don’t.
 Expect them to follow your plan to a ‘’T’’ but make sure you write everything as they are very well organized, logical people and like to make things clear.
 Your plan must include everything they need to know, so they will plan accordingly.
 Do not leave anything unclear.